BP0323887/.github.io/about.md

 ## About me

-I am an Insight Manager at Lloyds Banking Group, specialising in complaints analytics and regulatory insight.
+I am an Insight Manager at Lloyds Banking Group specialising in complaints analytics and regulatory insight.
 My role focuses on Financial Ombudsman Service decisions, FCA Consumer Duty, and Consumer Credit Act outcomes.

 ---